MahmoudRe/react-one-modal/docs/focus.md

 ### Honorable mention: CSS-Tricks

-Before ending this section, an honorable mention goes to the CSS-Tricks community for surprising us again with [a css approach to trap focus inside of an element](https://css-tricks.com/a-css-approach-to-trap-focus-inside-of-an-element/).
+Before wrapping up this section, an honorable mention goes to the CSS-Tricks community for surprising us again with [a css approach to trap focus inside of an element](https://css-tricks.com/a-css-approach-to-trap-focus-inside-of-an-element/).
 Spoiler alert! it falls under the second method mentioned above, nevertheless recommended to read!

-### One Modal approach: Progressive Enhancement
+### OneModal approach: Progressive Enhancement

 In One Modal, we have internally implemented and tested all of the above mentioned options, thus this article is from first-hand experience with the ups and downs of each method.
 At the end, we subtle down on using `inert`.
-This enables us also to implement features that wasn't possible before like *local-modals* for part of the DOM tree, and allow One Modal to have an enhanced accessibility that match the newly added `<dialog>` element like no other modal-library currently available.
+This enables us also to implement features that wasn't possible before like _local-modals_ for part of the DOM tree, and allow OneModal to have an enhanced accessibility that match the newly added `<dialog>` element like no other modal-library currently do.
 For better browser support, a fallback to trap-focus using the second method is implemented - [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), as it is more lightweight than shipping the library with entire polyfill for `inert`.
-Nonetheless, users of One Modal can opt-in to add polyfill for `inert` manually to have unified user experience across broad range of browsers.
+Nonetheless, users of OneModal can opt-in to add polyfill for `inert` manually to have unified user experience across broad range of browsers.

 ## Moving focus to the modal